Geode-solutions/docs/guides/models.md

 ## Relationships between Components
 A BRep is composed of several Components and several types of Components.
-There are some relations between Components; for example and as mentionned above, Lines are boundaries of Surfaces (boundaries are depicted by curved black arrows).
+There are some relations between Components; for example and as mentionned above, Lines are boundaries of Surfaces (boundaries are depicted by curved blue arrows).
 All these relations between Components are stored in the class [`Relationships`]. [`BRep`] inherits from this class.

 ![data model 5](datamodel5.svg)

 Methods and ranges are provided to request relationships between Components.
-For example, you can get the number of Lines which are boundaries of a given Surface (using its [`uuis`]):
+For example, you can get the number of Lines which are boundaries of a given Surface (using its [`uuid`]):

 <CodeExample>
 <template v-slot:cpp>